Skip to content

 "What's on Acme's marketing calendar this week?"

-Coppermind retrieves the calendar IDs for the active client and queries Google Calendar.
+Armbrain retrieves the calendar IDs for the active client and queries Google Calendar.
 The results show upcoming events with dates, times, and descriptions.

-Adding Calendar Entries#
+Adding Calendar Entries

 To add an entry to a client's calendar: